benallfree/lab13/site/docs/api-reference.md

 # API Reference

-Complete reference for the JS13K MMO SDK classes, methods, and types.
+Complete reference for the JS13K Online SDK classes, methods, and types.

 ## Js13kClient

-The main client class for connecting to the JS13K MMO server.
+The main client class for connecting to the JS13K Online server.

 ### Constructor